Uranium mining and the Navajo people: Clean-up efforts

 The federal government seeks proposals from businesses to clean up abandoned uranium mines on the Navajo Nation. $220 million available to small businesses to clean up Navajo uranium mines.
 The funding comes from a $1.7 billion settlement with Tronox, the successor of Kerr-McGee, a company that mined the region.
 During the Cold War companies extracted nearly 30 million tons of uranium from Navajo land.
 The EPA says it has funding to assess and clean up 220 of the 520 abandoned mines.
-The Request for Proposal can be found at www.fedconnect.net in the “Public Opportunities” section by searching Reference Number 68HE0918R0014.
+The Request for Proposal can be found at www.fedconnect.net in the "Public Opportunities" section by searching Reference Number 68HE0918R0014.
 Contract proposals will be accepted through May 28, 2019.

 Residents of the Red Water Pond Road area have requested relocation to a new, off-grid village to be located on Standing Black Tree Mesa while cleanup progresses on the Northeast Church Rock Mine Superfund site, as an alternative to the EPA-proposed relocation of residents to Gallup.

+While many mines currently remain closed, the future of renewable energy may lead to their reopening.
+One mine in particular which was reopened was the Pinyon Plain Mine which sits near the Baii Nwaavio Ancestral Footprints of the Grand Canyon National Monument, where the Havasupai people come from.
+This mine was reopened in 2022 in according, "when the mine leaks or introduces radionuclides into land and water through normal mining processes, as other nearby mines like the Pinenut Mine and Orphan mine have done, it will contaminate the Havasupai's water source, the Redwall-Muac aquifer, which the Havasupai have a responsibility to protect" (Keeler, Nuclear Injustice: Why a Nuclear Renaissance is the Same Old Colonial Story").
+The opening of uranium mines has significant effects on Indigenous communities and their ways of life.
+The Inflation Reduction Act also focuses $30 billion into nuclear power, which further includes the opening of new mines and the reopening of old ones, many of which are located on Native land.

+In popular culture

+In the 2020s, reggae rock band Tha 'Yoties (led by Hopi/Tewa edutainer Ed Kabotie) performed and released music about uranium mining on Navajo lands during their national tours.